Housing & Neighborhoods

-Global Water – Maricopa’s water supplier – has planned meticulously to ensure that Maricopa will have water today and 100 years from today.
-Global Water has beneficially reused over eight billion gallons of water through the implantation of its recycled water infrastructure.
+Global Water Resources – Maricopa’s water supplier – has planned meticulously to ensure that Maricopa will have water today and 100 years from today.
+Global Water Resources has beneficially reused over 8.7 billion gallons of water through the implantation of its recycled water infrastructure.
 In Maricopa, up to 97% of all wastewater is recycled annually and beneficially reused.

 The Maricopa Police Department works closely with businesses and citizens, and like the rest of City Government, is an innovator in its sphere of responsibility.

-Recently, the department unveiled its new and innovative mobile application; the department is the largest law enforcement agency in the nation to use a mobile application to connect the community with information and resources.
+The department unveiled its new and innovative mobile application last year; the department is the largest law enforcement agency in the nation to use a mobile application to connect the community with information and resources.